 - BigQuery

-Disclaimer - We have taken these version from the documentation of the databases; therefore, there is potential that a version listed here is not actually supported.
+- We have taken these version from the documentation of the databases; therefore, there is potential that a version listed here is not actually supported.

 Advanced Settings